Find a Doctor

 Clinical geneticists specialize in medicine that involves the interaction between genes and health.
 They diagnose, treat, manage and counsel individuals at risk for or affected with genetically influenced conditions.
-At Tufts Medical Center and Floating Hospital for Children, genetics residents receive an extensive amount of hands-on training with exposure to all areas of genetic medicine including dysmorphology, prenatal diagnosis, genetic screening, cytogenetics, biochemical genetics, molecular genetics, adult and cancer genetics.
+At Tufts Medical Center, genetics residents receive an extensive amount of hands-on training with exposure to all areas of genetic medicine including dysmorphology, prenatal diagnosis, genetic screening, cytogenetics, biochemical genetics, molecular genetics, adult and cancer genetics.
 In addition, didactic sessions and coursework in clinical genetics ensures a strong foundation of genetic knowledge.
 The trainees become proficient in providing compassionate, appropriate and effective diagnosis, management and treatment for patients and families with genetic disorders.

 Applicants must have completed at least two years in another ACGME-accredited residency in order to be enrolled in a Medical Genetics Residency.

 Training consists of a two-year residency and, at some programs, can be extended to a third year with an emphasis on research.

 Tufts Medical Center and the Tufts Medical Center has a diverse training program with particular strengths in multiple areas including pediatric, reproductive, cancer and adult genetics.
 We have a 2 year ACGME-accredited Medical Genetics Residency Program with an option for a third year in either research, or additional training in Biochemical or Cytogenetics.
 At the completion of the training program, the resident is eligible for certification as a Clinical Geneticist by the American Board of Medical Genetics.

 We also have a 4 year Combined training program in Medical Genetics and Maternal Fetal Medicine.
 Our faculty are well recognized for their dedication to residency education and one-on-one teaching.